vercel/next.js/docs/api-reference/edge-runtime.md

 - [`new Function(evalString)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function): Creates a new function with the code provided as an argument
 - [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date): The Date object is a wrapper object allowing you to work with dates and times.

+The following Web APIs are currently not supported, but will be in the future:

+- [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController): Abort one or more Web requests when desired.

 ## Related

 <div class="card">